 You can’t miss the Bennington Battle Monument, commemorating the Colonials’ victory over General Burgoyne in 1777.
 From Vermont, New Hampshire and Massachusetts, men congregated to save Bennington’s supply depot from capture by the British.
-Soaring to over 300 feet, the obelisk offers panoramic views of the surrounding countryside.
+Soaring to more than 300 feet, the obelisk offers panoramic views of the surrounding countryside.

 - Charlestown, New Hampshire: Families on the frontier

 From the 1740s to 1760s, the Fort at No. 4 was the northern frontier of the British colonies.
 Instead of a military outpost, this was a family settlement, fortified against raids by the French and Indians.
 Take a guided tour of the reconstructed fort; on special weekends, watch spinning, open hearth cooking and blacksmiths at work.

 - Concord, New Hampshire: New Hampshire’s past

 Displays at the Museum of New Hampshire History begin way before the state was settled by Europeans.
 Alongside Native American artifacts are tributes to early heroes such as Loyalist inventor Benjamin Thompson and the rural masterpieces made by Scots-Irish cabinetmakers.

 Founded in 1630, Portsmouth has long been an important seaport.
 The ‘Father of the US Navy,’ John Paul Jones, lived here during the Revolution to oversee the construction of two warships.
 At Strawbery Banke, an open air museum with some 40 historic buildings, you can see ‘how they lived’ from 1695 to the 1950s.